seanharrington256/WildIris_Qiime2/README.md

 ## 7. Scripting and organization

+As stated above, I ran through most of this tutorial showing commands as they would be entered into the command line in an interactive session.
+This is mostly to be able to show individual commands and document them without lumping too many together or cluttering everything up with loads of slurm script headers.
+We also just dumped most of our outputs directly into the main `qiime_tutorial` directory, which is not very organized.

+When working with my own data, I would instead script everything,

 ## 8. Some other useful approaches

 QIIME2 is only one pipeline for microbiome analysis.
-You could alternately do all of these steps using command line tools without using QIIME2 at all or even in R. R can make some really fancy figures, so even if you do most of your data processing and analysis in QIIME2, you may want to export your data from QIIME2 ([see here for documentation](https://docs.qiime2.org/2022.2/tutorials/exporting/)) to run some analyses and make nice graphics for publication.
+You could alternately do all of these steps using command line tools or even in R without using QIIME2 at all.
+R can make some really fancy figures, so even if you do most of your data processing and analysis in QIIME2, you may want to export your data from QIIME2 ([see here for documentation](https://docs.qiime2.org/2022.2/tutorials/exporting/)) to run some analyses and make nice graphics for publication.

 Here are a few tutorials for microbiome analysis in R: